Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Motivation

 \section{Motivation}

-Existing automated program repair (APR) approaches have demonstrated promising effectiveness in fixing software defects.
-However, most existing approaches primarily rely on {\em macro debugging signals} such as input–output test outcomes or heuristic search strategies to guide the repair process, while lacking the ability to {\em emulate the structured debugging workflow with more micro signals commonly adopted by human developers}.
-Let us illustrate a typical debugging workflow via an example in Figure~\ref{fig:motiv} to motivate our approach.
+Fig.~\ref{fig:motiv} illustrates an example.
 Firstly, the intended program behavior is given in the problem description (\faEye\ 1).
-Given the buggy code in the bottom left corner of Figure~\ref{fig:motiv}, a developer will start the debugging process by examining the buggy code to infer the overall computation pipeline and the logical relations among variables.
-Specifically, (s)he identifies one or more critical regions of the program and reason about the expected relations between intermediate variables during execution (\faEye\ 2, \faEye\ 3).
-For example, in Figure~\ref{fig:motiv}, once the developer understands that the task is to reconstruct the array \code{original} from the XOR array \code{derived} and count the number of `1's, they inspect the current code.
+Given the buggy code in the bottom left corner of Figure~\ref{fig:motiv}, a developer will identify one or more critical code regions and reason about the expected relations between intermediate variables during execution (\faEye\ 2, \faEye\ 3).
+For example, in Fig.~\ref{fig:motiv}, once the developer understands that the task is to reconstruct the array \code{original} from the XOR array \code{derived} and count the number of `1's, they inspect the current code.
 In particular, Region~1 corresponds to the reconstruction step that attempts to recover the \code{original} array from the \code{derived} array, while Region~2 performs the counting step that computes the number of `1's in the reconstructed array.
 Instead of attempting repair the entire buggy program at once, (s)he typically validates each code region.
 For example, (s)he could form a hypothesis at the end of Region 1 (\faBrain 4).
 From the perspective of a model, a formulation of such hypothesis could be expressed as an executable postcondition that captures the expected program state after Region 1 (\faBrain 5).
 In our example, the postcondition is whether the reconstructed array \code{original} satisfies the XOR relationship with the \code{derived} array:

 However, when implementing the reconstruction logic, the \code{original} array is initialized with zeros.
 During the iterative reconstruction process, the elements of the \code{original} array are expected to be computed sequentially, where each newly reconstructed value depends on previously computed elements.
 In particular, when reconstructing the array, the value of \code{original[i+1]} should be derived from the already computed element \code{original[i]}.
 However, the buggy code in Figure~\ref{fig:motiv} instead uses \code{original[i+1]} when updating \code{original[i]}, which introduces a forward dependency on a value that has not yet been correctly derived.
 This leads to the bug.